Daganev/continuouscoding.org/content/concepts/continuous-code-review.md

 ## How does this apply to me as a developer?

 - Always mob/pair when you can.
 You want to avoid dead time by waiting for code reviews.
-Instead advocate for code reviews during the pairing.
+Instead, advocate for code reviews during the pairing.
-- During the pairing, you will talk about what you are doing, how you are doing it, and [why you are doing it](/posts/2_continuous-planning).
-By reviewing the code during the session, you also [review the plan](/posts/3_continuous-certification).
+- During the pairing, you will talk about what you are doing, how you are doing it, and [why you are doing it](/concepts/continuous-planning).
+By reviewing the code during the session, you also [review the plan](/concepts/continuous-certification).